 Overland flow is water that runs across the land after rainfall, either before it enters a watercourse, after it leaves a watercourse as floodwater, or after it rises to the surface naturally from underground.
 Rain overflowing from gutters or drains can also become overland flows as it travels over the land, through buildings and along roads as it makes its way towards a watercourse (creek or river).

 Sandbags will not stop the water completely but can reduce the amount of water entering your home.
-The Victorian SES Sandbag Guide provides valuable information in preparing for floods.
+The Victorian SES Sandbag Guide (PDF) provides valuable information in preparing for floods.

 The Flood Victoria website was originally developed for the Victorian community by the Goulburn Broken Catchment Management Authority on behalf of the State Flood Policy Committee.